fan-ziqi/isaaclab_envs/README.md

 For the Matterport extension, a GUI interface is available.
 To use it, start the simulation:

 ```
-./orbit.sh -s
+./isaaclab.sh -s
 ```

 Then, in the GUI, go to `Window -> Extensions` and type `Matterport` in the search bar.
 You should see the Matterport3D extension.
 Enable it to open the GUI interface.

-To use both as part of an Orbit workflow, please refer to the [ViPlanner Demo](https://github.com/leggedrobotics/viplanner/tree/main/omniverse).
+To use both as part of an IsaacLab workflow, please refer to the [ViPlanner Demo](https://github.com/leggedrobotics/viplanner/tree/main/omniverse).

 ## <a name="CitingViPlanner"></a>Citing